harfbuzz/boring-expansion-spec/glyf1.md

 ## Variable Composite Description

 A Variable Composite glyph starts with the standard glyph header with a `numberOfContours` of -2, followed by a number of Variable Component records.
+Each Variable Component record is at least five bytes long.

 ## Variable Component Record